Science Intent at Archbishop Benson C of E School

 ‘I can do all things through Him who strengthens me’ (Philippians 4:13)

 ‘With fun and learning, hand in hand, all things are possible.’

-We aim for our Science curriculum to equip children with the scientific skills and knowledge that will enable then to be ready for the secondary curriculum and for life as an adult in the world outside the classroom as well as inspiring them to pursue careers in Science.
+We aim for our Science curriculum to equip children with the scientific skills and knowledge that will enable then to embrace the secondary curriculum and life as an adult in the world outside the classroom, as well as inspiring them to pursue careers in Science.